Ircam-WAM/mezzanine-organization/README.rst

 Overview
 =========

-This application is a CMS dedicated to organizations which is based on Mezzanine and Django.
+This application is a CMS for organizations with workflows

+It is based on Mezzanine and Django.

 Usecases
 ========